-The op-ed has been signed by 18 organizations including Wikimedia chapters from across Europe, Europeana, COMMUNIA, and Open Street Map and has been published in Mediapart (in French) and Euractiv (in English).
+The op-ed has been signed by 18 organizations, including Wikimedia chapters from across Europe, Europeana, COMMUNIA, and Open Street Map (France) and has been published in Mediapart (in French) and Euractiv (in English).
 Below we are reproducing the text of the English version.

 It is time to strategically support the digital commons in order to bring real benefits of an interconnected world to European citizens, write a group of eighteen organisations, united behind a public vision of the internet.

 Some platforms built on a philosophy different to that of collecting personal data and pushing users to consume more already exist.
 Wikipedia, Open Food Facts, Open Street Map, Firefox and many others are still struggling in the largely privatised online ecosystem.

 We actors of the digital commons believe that, with large-scale policies of collaboration joined by targeted institutional and financial support for interoperability and community governance, the digital commons can constitute a key factor in a digital renaissance in the European Union.

 Open and free origins of the Web

 We should not forget that the Web has its roots in Europe.
 It is here where, on April 30, 1993, the CERN made the historic decision to put the protocol of the Web in the public domain.
 The Internet is therefore by nature a collaborative system where everyone should be able to express themselves, share and learn.
 Supporting the digital commons in Europe is also a decision to preserve the original vision of the Internet, as diversified, non-monopolistic and by design non-privatised.